Skip to content

 Analytics setup

 Most sites have analytics installed.
-Very few have analytics configured correctly.
-Your GA4 might be running, but if events, conversions, and filters aren't set up right, the data is just noise pretending to be signal.
+Very few have analytics configured clearly.
+Your GA4 might be running, but if events, filters, and reports are not set up around the questions you ask, the data is just noise pretending to be signal.

-I configure GA4, Google Search Console, Microsoft Clarity, and conversion tracking so the numbers you see actually mean something.
+I configure GA4, Google Search Console, Microsoft Clarity, and event tracking so the numbers you see actually mean something.

 Common projects